 The Transportation Committee seeks to reduce greenhouse gases and pollution originating from the transportation sector in a way that reflects principles of environmental justice.
-To us, that means protected bike lanes, a robust public transit system, increased access to electric vehicles (especially in communities of color), carpooling, and telecommuting, and reduced pollution and emissions from commercial vehicles.
+To us, that means protected or buffered bike lanes, a robust public transit system, increased access to electric vehicles (especially in communities of color, and especially for sharing), carpooling, telecommuting, and reduced emissions from commercial vehicles.
 With wildfires raging and extreme heat sweeping the city, the need to act quickly and decisively on this issues could not be more clear.

 If you want to join the committee or have ideas for how we can pursue our mission, email me!

 Nancy Matson is a member of the Del Rey Green Committee, chinchilla owner, essay writer and semi-pro tournament poker player.